 About

-I am a PhD candidate in Linguistics at the University of Michigan, specializing in bilingualism and language contact, with a focus on Spanish-English and Nahuatl-Spanish communities in Mexico and the U.S. Prior to beginning my doctoral studies, I earned a B.A. in Teaching of Spanish and an M.A. in Hispanic Linguistics from the University of Illinois at Chicago.
+Cecilia is a Ph.D. candidate in Linguistics at the University of Michigan, specializing in bilingualism, language contact, and sociolinguistics, with a focus on Spanish in contact with English in the U.S. and Nahuatl in Mexico.
+Prior to beginning her doctoral studies, she earned a B.A. in the Teaching of Spanish and an M.A. in Hispanic Linguistics from the University of Illinois at Chicago.

-My research examines how bilingualism shapes language, particularly in morphosyntactic variation.
-In my dissertation, I investigate the nominal morphosyntax of Huasteca Nahuatl, an indigenous language spoken in Mexico, analyzing variation across generations and levels of bilingualism.
-This research aims to document the impact of bilingualism on language use.
-I conduct fieldwork in Nahuatl-speaking communities and collaborate on local language revitalization efforts.
-I also work on projects to promote the inclusion of indigenous languages, such as Nahuatl, in linguistics curricula, contributing to more diverse and inclusive classrooms.
+Her research examines how bilingual and sociolinguistic factors shape language, particularly in morphosyntactic variation.
+She conducts fieldwork in Nahuatl-speaking communities and collaborates on local language revitalization efforts.
+She also leads projects that promote the inclusion of Indigenous languages, such as Nahuatl, in linguistics curricula, contributing to more diverse and inclusive classrooms.

 For more information, visit Cecilia's website.